 If the UE has set the NSAG bit to "NSAG supported" in the 5GMM capability IE of the REGISTRATION REQUEST message, the network may include this IE to provide NSAG information to the UE.

+8.2.19.35 UAS Service indication

+This IE may be included to indicate that the UAS service availability has changed.

 *****Next changes *****

+9.11.3.XX UAS Services indication

+The purpose of the UAS Services indication information element is to indicate the availability of UAS services .

+The UAS Services indication information element is coded as shown in figure 9.11.3.XX.1 and table 9.11.3.XX.1.

+The UAS Service indication is a type 1 information element.